Python SDK

 )

-# Create first page and visit website
+# Create page and visit website

-await page1.goto('https://getgrasp.ai/', wait_until='domcontentloaded')
+await page.goto('https://getgrasp.ai/', wait_until='domcontentloaded')

-await page1.close()
+await page.screenshot(path='/home/user/downloads/grasp-ai.png')

-await page2.set_content('<h1>Hello Grasp</h1>', wait_until='networkidle')
+await page.set_content('<h1>Hello Grasp</h1>', wait_until='networkidle')

-await page2.screenshot(path='hello-world.png', full_page=True)
+await page.screenshot(path='/home/user/downloads/hello-world.png', full_page=True)

 await browser.close()